Deploy Keycloak Using Podman on Oracle Linux

 password-set

-1. (On Luna Desktop) Login to the Keycloak Account Console.
-Open a new tab on the browser and enter the URL:
+1. Open a new tab on the browser and access the Keycloak account management console at http://localhost:8080/realms/test/account.

 new-user-signin